kanopi/drupal-starter/README.md

 ### Pantheon setup

-Spin up an empty project in the Pantheon UI, make a note of the machine name you give the project.
+#### Create the project in pantheon

+Create a new drupal 8 project.
+Add redis to the project
+Create a minimal site install
+Set the basic details for the site

+#### Update the files to be project specific

 Delete the existing `.circleci` and `.docksal` folders.
 Then rename the `.circleci-pantheon` and `.docksal-pantheon` to `.circleci` and `.docksal`

-#### Update the files to be project specific

 * Custom theme
     * Update the name of the theme folder to be project specific. `web/themes/custom/site_theme`